mertcobnn/Sweep-Generator/README.md

 # Sweep-Generator
 (You can access it from the tag section of the exe file.)

-You can find the corrected version
+You can access the fixed version from the tag section.

 Sweep Generator (with ui)